-Once you have the archives, you need to unpack them into the modules folder of your WildFly
+Once you have the archives, you need to unpack them into the modules folder of your WildFly 14.0 installation.

-10 installation.
 The modules included are:

-- org.hibernate.ogm, the core Hibernate OGM library. - org.hibernate.ogm.<%DATASTORE%>, one module for each datastore, with <%DATASTORE%> being one of infinispan, mongodb etc. - org.hibernate.orm, the Hibernate ORM libraries. - org.hibernate.search, the Hibernate Search libraries. - Several shared dependencies such as org.hibernate.hql:<%VERSION%> (containing the query parser) and others
+- org.hibernate.ogm, the core Hibernate OGM library. - org.hibernate.ogm.<%DATASTORE%>, one module for each datastore, with <%DATASTORE%> being one of infinispan, mongodb etc. - org.hibernate.orm, the Hibernate ORM libraries. - Several shared dependencies such as org.hibernate.hql:<%VERSION%> (containing the query parser) and others

-The module slot to use for Hibernate OGM 5.2.0.
-Final is 5.2 as the format of the slot name does not include the "micro" part of the project version.
+The module slot to use for Hibernate OGM 5.4.2.Final is 5.4 as the format of the slot name does not include the "micro" part of the project version.